俄罗斯专家叫你来选课啦!2023年春季学期新开设五门课程

 Higher School of Economics

 Abstract: Deformation theory in the most general sense the study of how some of the solutions to a system of equations can be perturbed.
 Typical applications in algebra and geometry include studying perturbations of rings, of varieties, of bundles on varieties, and so on.
-The general procedure for studying such perturbations is to work innitesimally, order by order in formal parameters, and to consider the obstructions for extending a perturbation to the next higher order.
+The general procedure for studying such perturbations is to work infinitesimally, order by order in formal parameters, and to consider the obstructions for extending a perturbation to the next higher order.
 This procedure allows deformations of a given order to be parametrized by linear data (in terms of the ‘tangent complex’ of the problem), while obstructions are encoded in a certain homotopy Lie algebra structure on the shifted tangent complex.
 Making these ideas precise and fully general requires the introduction of derived algebraic geometry, a generalization of algebraic geometry in which commutative rings are replaced with some kind of derived or homotopical commutative rings (differential graded, simplicial, or E∞, depending on the context).
 We shall begin the course with an introduction to derived algebraic geometry, in particular the construction of the (co)tangent complex on derived schemes and more general spaces, before formulating and outlining the proof of the main theorem of derived deformation theory that makes precise the sense in which ‘deformations are controlled by differential graded Lie algebras’.
-Examples that we shall study include deformations of schemes (controlled by the Lie algebra of derived vector elds), deformations of bundles on schemes (controlled by the Lie algebra of derived endomorphisms of the bundle), and deformations of associative algebras (controlled by the Lie algebra of derived derivations).
+Examples that we shall study include deformations of schemes (controlled by the Lie algebra of derived vector fields), deformations of bundles on schemes (controlled by the Lie algebra of derived endomorphisms of the bundle), and deformations of associative algebras (controlled by the Lie algebra of derived derivations).
 If time permits, we shall discuss more advanced examples arising in non-commutative geometry, such as the Gerstenhaber bracket on Hochschild cochains controlling deformations of a differential graded category, and the deformation theoretic proof of Hochschild-Kostant-Rosenberg theorem identifying Hochschild homology of a scheme with shifted Dolbeault cohomology, via functions on the derived loop space.

 Time:The course starts on February 20, 2023